hyperledger-labs/fabric-token-sdk/samples/fabric/fungible/README.md

 - `Alice`, `Bob`, and `Charlie`: Each of these parties is a `fungible token` holder.
 - `Auditor`: The entity that is auditing the token transactions.

+Each party is running a Smart Fabric Client node with the Token SDK enabled.
+The parties are connected in a peer-to-peer network that is established and manteined by the nodes.

 Let us then describe each token operation with examples:

 ## Issuance

 Issuance is a business interactive protocol among two parties: an `issuer` of a given token type and a `recipient` that will become the owner of the freshly created token.
-We assume that both issuer and recipient are running a `Fabric Smart Client` node with Fabric Token SDK stack installed.

 Here is an example of a `view` representing the issuer's operations in the `issuance process`:
-This view is executed by the issuer's FSC node.
+This view is executed by the Issuer's FSC node.

 ```go
 // IssueCash contains the input information to issue a token